Continuum of Care (CoC)

 - PSH projects must serve individuals or families who lack a fixed, regular, and adequate nighttime residence or persons fleeing domestic violence, dating violence, sexual assault, and stalking who qualify as homeless under 24 CFR 578.3 of Section 103(b) of the McKinney Vento Homelessness Assistance Act.
 PSH projects must assist persons experiencing homelessness who have a disability, or families with an adult member with a disability

-- RRH must serve individuals or families who lack a fixed, regular, and adequate nighttime residence or persons fleeing domestic violence, or persons fleeing domestic violence, dating violence, sexual assault, and stalking who qualify as homeless under 24 CFR 578.3 of Section 103(b) of the McKinney Vento Homelessness Assistance Act.
+- RRH must serve individuals or families who lack a fixed, regular, and adequate nighttime residence or persons fleeing domestic violence, dating violence, sexual assault, and stalking who qualify as homeless under 24 CFR 578.3 of Section 103(b) of the McKinney Vento Homelessness Assistance Act.

 New Projects